Reishimanfr/The-World-Machine-Bot/README.md

   # Deployment script: <npm> run deploy
   autocomplete: true

-  # Instead of making all responses to commands like /music play ephemeral, make them public
-  announcePlayerActions: false # TODO

-  # Re-sends the now-playing embed after a song ends
+  # Re-sends the now playing embed after a song ends
   resendEmbedAfterSongEnd: true

   # Enables vote to skip song
   enableSkipvote: true

   # Sets the percentage of voice chat users required to vote "Yes" for the song to be skipped
-  # Values between 0 - 100 (percent).
+  # Values between 0 - 100 (percents).
 This will be ignored if enableSkipvote is set to false
   skipvoteThreshold: 50

   # Sets how many people should be in vc for skipvotes to be enabled
   # -1 -> Always initiate skipvote
   skipvoteMemberRequirement: 3

 ```
 </details>